The Zoo Fence

 Enter Mary Magdalene

 Jesus to Mary: I am glad you have come, Ems.
 It is good to have you here just now.
 Sit.
 (There are several Marys among Jesus’s close followers, so each has a nickname.
 ‘Ems’ is Jesus’ idea for the two M’s in Mary Magdalene.)
-(Mary sits on the grass, across from Jesus and Judas.)
+(Mary sits on the grass next to Jesus and Judas.)

 Jesus (with exasperation): Oh, please.